 Why this works:

-3. Cybercriminals are using indirect and multi-step methods to lure in the end user, making the experience feel more real.
+3. Cybercriminals use indirect and multi-step methods to lure in the end user, making the experience more authentic.

-Different people have their own level of awareness when it comes to recognizing a potential phishing email.
+Different people have their own level of awareness regarding recognizing a potential phishing email.
 For most people, that level of awareness is based on sure tell-tale signs of phishing they were trained to look for, such as suspicious links, unknown senders, or an unfamiliar greeting.
 In this case, everything looks legit… but it’s not!

 4. Expect more “personalized” phishing attempts.